Reza-Rezvan/label-utils/README.md

 # Label Utils

-`label-utils` is a Python utility for validating and correcting label files in datasets used for machine learning tasks.
+`label-utils` is a Python utility for validating and correcting YOLO format label files in datasets used for machine learning tasks.
 This repository contains two scripts: `validate_labels.py` and `correct_labels.py`.
 These scripts help ensure that the label files in your dataset are valid and correct, preventing issues during model training and evaluation.

 ## Features